 As a least-developed country (LDC), Burkina Faso is a beneficiary of the EU's "Everything but Arms" (EBA) arrangement.
-The World Bank considers Burkina Faso a low-income economy with a per-capita income of $883 in 2023.
-EU imports from Burkina Faso amounted to about €113 million in 2023.
-As many of Burkina Faso's export products enter the EU duty-free under the EU's normal tariff regime, the scope for preferential imports is limited - these reached €21.6 million in 2023.
+The World Bank considers Burkina Faso a low-income economy with a per-capita income of $987 in 2024.
+EU imports from Burkina Faso amounted to about €105 million in 2024.
+As many of Burkina Faso's export products enter the EU duty-free under the EU's normal tariff regime, the scope for preferential imports is limited - these reached €21 million in 2024, almost the same as in 2023.

 The EBA arrangement covers all LDCs as classified by the United Nations.
 This arrangement enables duty-free and quota-free access for all products originating in LDCs except for arms and ammunition.
 Unlike beneficiaries of the Standard GSP and GSP+, LDCs are not excluded from the scheme if they benefit from other preferential arrangements or agreements with the EU.